material-components/material-components-ios/contributing/releasing.md

 Name the Pull Request title "[WIP] Release Candidate." until you are able to provide the version as the title.

+Add "@Release-blocking clients" to the pull request's reviewers.
+This is the mechanism by which release-blocking clients are notified of a new release.

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an exception to our normal squash-and-merge procedure.